 a) €5,000 (five thousand euros) paid in a single installment;

-* Other prizes may be added.
-These will be announced in due time on the Festival’s website.
+Other prizes may be added.
+These will be announced in due time on the Festival’s website and social media.

-20. The juries cannot give the Méliès d'Argent awards to any short of feature film that has already received such an award at another Federation festival.
+22. The juries cannot give the Méliès d'argent awards to any short of feature film that has already received such an award at another Federation festival.

 a) The copy of the film for screening;